How to Dispute Low Insurance Payouts

 Damages You May Recover

-• Keep detailed records of your property and possessions
+• Keep detailed records of property and valuables

 • Notify your insurer promptly after a loss